verifiablesoftware/vsw/testcases/testcase-1-create-DID.md

 command: vsw register

-name: create a new DID
+Synopsis: create a new DID

 Description: